 You can use TEXT to convert dates or any numeric value in a fixed format.
 You can explore available formats by navigating to Format Cells (Win: Ctrl + 1, Mac: Cmd + 1) and selecting various format categories in the list to the left.

 If you need to get the day name (i.e. Monday, Tuesday, etc.) from a date, there are several options depending on your needs.
-Do you just want to display the day name?
-If you only want to display a day name, you don't need a formula – you can use a...
+Do you want to convert the date into a day name?
+If you want to convert the date value to a text value, you can use the TEXT...